-We are responsible for maintaining 500km (350 miles) the roads and pavements of adopted highway (technically known as carriageways and footways respectively).
+We are responsible for maintaining 1,250km (780 miles) of roads and pavements of adopted highway (technically known as carriageways and footways respectively).

 Maintaining the highway network involves assessing its condition, identifying problems and then prioritising and carrying out the most appropriate work with the resources.

 Further information can be found in the highway inspections policy.

 Highway maintenance programme

 The programme is determined from priorities set by various considerations including independent condition surveys, technical officer assessment and recognition of views received from the public.